-Marybel Rodriguez is an Emmy-nominated weekend anchor for the CBS4 morning news as well as a reporter for the weekday newscasts on CBS4 and myTV33.
+Marybel Rodriguez is an Emmy-nominated weekend anchor for the CBS4 morning news as well as a reporter for the weekday newscasts on CBS4.

 Marybel is pleased to volunteer her time with the Hispanic community.
-She was the Hispanic Spokesperson for Mothers Against Drunk Driving (MADD) on the west coast.
+She was the Hispanic Spokesperson for Mothers Against Drunk Driving (MADD.)
 In 2008, Florida International University named her Outstanding Alumni of the Year.
+In 2010, Marybel was inducted by the Miami Dade College Foundation into the Alumni Hall of Fame under the Journalism category.
+In 2016, she received the “Journalist of the Year” Award from the Latin American Business Association (LABA.)
 In addition, Marybel has received numerous other awards that attest to her professionalism and dedication to news.
 These honors reflect the way Marybel’s warm and engaging personality connects with South Florida viewers.

 Born and raised in Miami to Cuban parents, Marybel has not forgotten her roots or the importance of her culture.
-A graduate of Florida International University, she holds a Bachelors Degree in Broadcast Journalism.
+A graduate of Florida International University, she holds a Bachelor’s Degree in Broadcast Journalism.
 Nevertheless, Marybel’s greatest accomplishment is being a mother and wife.
-She loves spending time with her family and her two young children.
+She loves spending time with her husband and their three sons.